 Earn had offered a fixed 4.01% return, but there had been concerns that the company was using customer capital to invest in crypto – a passion of finder cofounder Fred Schebesta – to make its margins.
 There has been growing local concern over regulation of crypto investment locally amid the collapse of the world’s second largest crypto exchange, FTX, amid allegations of fraud and investment Ponzi scheme, and plunging crypto prices more broadly.

-That round began with the collapse of a faux stablecoins known as TerraLuna, leading the demise of several companies, including investor Three Arrows Capital.
+That rout began with the collapse of a faux stablecoins known as TerraLuna, leading the demise of several companies, including investor Three Arrows Capital.
 FTX founder Sam Bankman-Fried was involved in attempted rescues of some of the companies involved, but now looks set to drag down several more companies associated with his exchange and associated investment house, Alameda Research.

 Embattled cryptocurrency lender Genesis Global Capital, which has already warned it needs a capital injection to survive, this week hired restructuring adviser and bank Moelis & Co. to investigate its options, including bankruptcy.